markshust/docker-magento/README.md

 7. Go to `Run > Edit Configurations` and create a new `PHP Remote Debug` configuration by clicking the plus sign and selecting it.
 Set the Name to your domain (ex. `magento2.test`).
 Check the `Filter debug connection by IDE key` checkbox, select the server you just setup, and under IDE Key enter `PHPSTORM`.
 This IDE Key should match the IDE Key set by the Chrome Xdebug Helper.
 Then click OK to finish setting up the remote debugger in PHPStorm.

 8. Open up `src/pub/index.php`, and set a breakpoint near the end of the file.
 Go to `Run > Debug 'magento2.test'`, and open up a web browser.
 Ensure the Chrome Xdebug helper is enabled by clicking on it > Debug.
 Navigate to your Magento store URL, and Xdebug within PHPStorm should now trigger the debugger and pause at the toggled breakpoint.

+### Linux

+Running Docker on Linux should be pretty straight-forward.
+Note that you need to run some [post install commands](https://docs.docker.com/install/linux/linux-postinstall/) as well as [installing Docker Compose](https://docs.docker.com/compose/install/).
+These steps are taken care of automatically with Docker Desktop, but not on Linux.

 ## Credits